microsoft/EdgeML/tools/SeeDot/README.md

 optional arguments:
-  -h,   --help             Show this help message and exit -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'fastgrnn']
+  -h,   --help             Show this help message and exit -a,   --algo             Algorithm to run ['bonsai' or 'protonn' or 'fastgrnn' or 'rnnpool']
                            (Default: 'fastgrnn')

   -e,   --encoding         Floating-point ['float'] or Fixed-point ['fixed']